 The nomination process is automatic once all requirements are met.
 A JQO nomination package is provided to the Joint Staff on a monthly basis.
 The Joint Staff validates the nominated officers' qualifications and forwards the nomination list to OSD for formal designation.
 This nomination to designation process normally takes 2 - 3 months.
 Only after we receive the official designation letter can we apply the JS5 AQD (Level III JQS/JQO) to an officer's record.

-An officer is nominated for JQS Level II (JQ2) following completion of JPME I and a minimum of 18 E-JDA points.
-A Full Joint Tour from an S-JDA tour is equivalent to 36 E-JDA points.
+An officer is nominated for JQS Level II (JQ2) following completion of Full Standard Joint Duty Assignment (SJDA) tour and JPME I or 12 points via Experience Joint Duty Assignment (EJDA) path and JPME I or, Combined 12 points via SJDA, EJDA, Discretionary Credit* and JPME I. *Of the 12 points only a maximum of 6 discretionary points may be applied toward designation.
 The process is automatic once all requirements are met.
-A JQ2 nomination package is provided to the Joint Staff on a monthly basis.
-The Joint Staff validates the nominated officers' qualifications and provides the formal designation.
 This nomination to designation process normally takes 1 - 2 months.
 Only after we receive the official designation letter can we apply the JS4 AQD (Level II JQS) to the officer's record.

 This is the basic level all officers are designated upon completion of any commissioning program.
 There is no AQD for Level I.